bchugg/stat-map/empirical Bernstein bounds.md

 created: 2024-08-29
 lastmod: 2024-09-02
 ---
-A *Bernstein* bound is a kind of [[concentration inequalities|concentration inequality]] that takes advantage of the variance of the distribution.
+A *Bernstein* bound is a kind of [[conc inequalities|concentration inequality]] that takes advantage of the variance of the distribution.
 They are usually part of a progression of bounds for random variables with bounded range.
 See [[from boundedness to variance adaptivity]].

 _Empirical-Bernstein bounds_ replace knowledge of the variance with data-driven estimates of the variance.
 This is useful since we often don't know what the variance is.
 Ideally, such bounds can be shown to converge in the limit to a bound with width depending on the true variance —  i.e., they scale asymptotically with the true variance.